Cuomo's "Buffalo Billion" no Benefit to Niagara Falls - Niagara Falls Reporter

 That project appears dead in the water, possibly because developer Uniland was blindsided by competitor Hamister across the street, but more likely because they came to their senses, realizing that, with eight million tourists coming here annually, parking, dining, sightseeing and purchasing gifts and souvenirs in Niagara Falls State Park and then leaving on a dedicated parkway, having little reason to enter or spend money in the city, Wonder Falls would probably suffer the same fate as the Rainbow Centre Mall.

-The Moses Parkway upgrade, the Downtown Development Challenge and Wonder Falls have been the only three projects singled out for Buffalo Billion aid, prior to Cuomo’s visit this week.
-One of them (the parkway) benefits Albany and the city of Niagara Falls not at all, while the other two didn’t get past the drawing board.
+The Moses Parkway upgrade, the Downtown Development Challenge and Wonder Falls, and the Hotel Niagara have been the only four projects singled out for Buffalo Billion aid, prior to Cuomo’s visit this week.
+One of them (the parkway) benefits Albany and the city of Niagara Falls not at all, while the other three haven’t gotten past the drawing board.

 Therefore, it’s obvious that when it comes to Niagara Falls’ share of the Buffalo Billion, it isn’t Buffalo Billion Squared, or even Buffalo Billion Halved.